 Life is not over.
 Actually, it is a new beginning.
 Time to get closer to God.
 See yourself through His eyes.
 Get to know His love for you.
 Get to know yourself again.
 Do the things that bring you joy.
 Run your house with peace.
 Share your story with others who may need to hear they too are not alone.

 That’s how God can redeem all of your pain and hurt.
 Locking the truth inside pretending it never happened is not only unhealthy but it is really unfair to the others in this world who need to hear your story.
-You do not need to write a blog like I do, but someday when your life is better again and you notice someone else needs a shoulder you can simply say, “I’ve been there, many years ago.
+You do not need to write a blog as I do, but someday when your life is better again and you notice someone else needs a shoulder you can simply say, “I’ve been there, many years ago.
 I can relate to those tears.
 And I’m here for you.”
 You can share how God helped you to make it through those hard times and how He has worked things out (after divorce).
 That will bring purpose to your pain – because divorce is not going away.
 God will use anything to bring His children closer to Him.

 Before you get there…

-What do you need to thrive after divorce?
+What you need to thrive after divorce.

 1.)
 God’s Healing (Jehovah Rapha)